newrelic/nrjmx/README.md

 `NRIA_JAVA_HOME=/usr/lib/jvm/jdk1.x.yz`

+The standard way is using JAVA_HOME, but the NRIA_JAVA_HOME takes precedence over JAVA_HOME in case your JAVA_HOME is already set and the version does not fit the NRJMX requirements.

-then pass the environment variable through the infra agent by appending the following lines to newrelic-infra.yml config file:
+Then pass the environment variable through the infra agent by appending the following lines to newrelic-infra.yml config file:
 ```
 passthrough_environment:
-    - NRIA_JAVA_HOME (or JAVA_HOME)
+    - JAVA_HOME
 ```
+(replace JAVA_HOME by NRIA_JAVA_HOME if you have used the later property instead the standard one)

 ## Usage
 The applicaton just expects the connection parameters to the JMX interface.